StageStruck

 All those interested in a singing role should prepare one of the music selections.
 There are non singing roles as well and no one has to sing solo but those who do not sing will not be considered for a solo role.

-Additional details regarding songs and scenes will be in the Audition Packet provided after registration.
+Additional details regarding songs and scenes will be in the Audition Packet provided during registration.

 Each child is encouraged to choose and practice a character in one of the audition sides.
 They should familiarize themselves with all the sides as they may be asked to read any character, but they will have the opportunity to read the character/side they practiced.